Mountain hawk-eagle: Breeding

 As is typical of accipitrids, the female takes by far the primary role in brooding and protecting the young, while the male makes prey deliveries into the nest or the nearby nest vicinity.
 Reportedly, the female is very aggressive if nest is disturbed but male is less so or not at all.
 The aggressiveness of the female may rival that of the often co-occurring spot-bellied eagle-owl and even outrival the defensive attacks on human by the more powerful African crowned eagle.
 Cousins such as the Legge's and changeable hawk-eagle do not typically display any aggression or, if so, are very mild in protective behaviour towards humans while nesting.
 Apparently, wood-cutters in particular often attract the ire of the female mountain hawk-eagle.
 Unlike attacks on humans by crowned eagles and northern goshawks, the attack of mountain hawk-eagle is unlikely to be deterred either by traveling in parties or counterattack.
 Even when struck with branches, machetes or fist and hit with buckshot by humans, apparently the female will still not cease her attack unless killed or grievously injured.
 In one case, a local woman in the Kumaon division of northern India fell victim to a "particularly savage" attack by a female mountain hawk-eagle and subsequently died from the injuries sustained.
 Cases have been observed in north India where rhesus macaques, northern plains gray langurs (Semnopithecus entellus) and yellow-throated martens, all known nest predators, have been driven off by the female hawk-eagle, in the case of the marten while repeatedly raking the back as it ran off.
 The males may make up to two prey deliveries each day but in the area of nests around disturbed village-side forest in India seemed to have problems procuring a sufficient amount of prey.
 Caches of food may be kept during incubation and the early nestling stage but generally cease thereafter.
 After about three weeks, the young are more active and may engage in wing stretching and flapping.
 At this point, the female takes to a perch about 50 to 100 m away but continues to watchfully protect the young.
 The young may soon also be able to feed themselves but are often apparently fed by the mother well after this.
 Reportedly family remains together for some time after young fly and the young eagle is fed until they can fly more strongly.
 In Japan, an eaglet that hatched in April flew by the end of June.
 In India, the minimum amount of time from hatching to leaving the nest was claimed as 53 days.
 The breeding cycle lasts for at least 80 days.

+In human culture

+The eagle's feathers are coveted among indigenous Paiwan and Rukai peoples of Taiwan; the Rukai especially regard it as sacred being a reincarnation of the sharp-nosed viper who guided their ancestors.